Feral Cat Program

 Maybe you have come across a cat while walking through town, only to have it bolt when you get too close.
 Most likely you have seen a feral cat.
 Feral cats are the wild offspring of domestic cats that are primarily the result of pet owners’ abandonment, failure to confine or failure to spay or neuter their animals allowing them to breed uncontrolled.
 Feral cats live in both the city and in rural areas.
 Colonies are found anywhere there is a source of food, water and shelter.
-You will find these feral, often starving cats in back allies, dumps, parks, ravines, and on university grounds.
+You will find these feral often stressed and starving cats in back allies, dumps, parks, ravines, and on university grounds.
 Feral cats are not a natural part of the local eco-system.
 They are not wildlife and contrary to popular belief do not have the necessary skills to survive.
 Most feral cats only live 2-3 years without assistance.
 Feral cats have become an important issue in many towns and cities across Canada as they reproduce rapidly and can have up to three litters a year.
 Collecting cats and euthanizing them does not deal with the issue of kittens two or three times a year.
 The kittens will keep coming if the ‘ready to breed’ cats are not spayed/neutered in time – around the age of 5 months.

 Not All Cats Are Feral

-Do You Feed Feral Cats?
+Should You Feed Feral Cats?